kriptoistanbul/auskaras/_posts/2024-01-22-turkey-bodrum.md

 <p>While lacking amenities like toilets and changing cabins, Kadıkalesi Beach in Bahçelievler neighborhood offers a serene swimming experience with its warm waters.
 Free sun loungers provided by the municipality add to the comfort of visitors.</p>

 <h3>Mazı Village and Its Bays</h3>
-<p>Mazı Village, 45 kilometers from Bodrum city center, is home to beautiful bays awaiting discovery.
+<p>Mazı Village, 45 kilometers from Bodrum city center, is Pradžia to beautiful bays awaiting discovery.
 The local hospitality, along with a few small businesses, ensures visitors' needs are met.
 The area is also ideal for camping in nearby forested areas.</p>

 <h3>Bağla Bay</h3>
 <p>Bağla Bay, located between Ortakent Yahşi and Akyarlar, offers an alternative for those seeking different sea experiences.
 The bay, 14 kilometers from Bodrum center, is accessible by Bodrum - Turgutreis minibuses.
 The bay is popular for camping and its clear waters.
 Its proximity to surrounding villages and Bodrum center makes it a convenient location for exploring the area.</p>